Becoming an artist is not always easy. You must develop skills and gain experience to be a successful artist.

 For example, you could try to complete one painting every week or learn one new technique each month.

-You should take some time from your schedule to study the work of other artists.
+It would help if you took some time from your schedule to study the work of other artists.

 Look at paintings, sculptures, and photographs to see how other artists have used techniques and mediums.